hapax/hapax.github.io/assets/chuzenji.md

 Harmony is a vanishing sliver of phase space.
 Ruin frees matter from the human conceit of order.

-This democratic view suits the parts, the crumbling staircase and the peeling wallpaper, who are ignorant of ruin and know only combinatorics.
+Now, this democratic view suits the parts, the crumbling staircase and the peeling wallpaper, who are ignorant of ruin and know only combinatorics.
 But the assemblage does not have this luxury: